crvanpollard/DVRPC-geodata/pedestrian_counts/README.md

 `RECORDNUM` Record Number : unique record ID for each count

-`SETDATE` SET Date : Date that the count was set
+`SETDATE` Date that the count was set

-`SETYEAR` Set Year : Year that the count was taken
+`SETYEAR` Year that the count was taken

-`PEDFAT` Bicycle Season Factor
+`PEDFAT` Pedestrian Seasonal Factor

 `REPORT` URL for detailed hourly report

-`FC` Functional Class : roadway functional classification
+`FC` Functional Class : PENNDot roadway classification

 `MCD` Municipality ten digit GEOID